-‘Hygge’ is a wonderful word by way of Norway and Denmark, which, very roughly, translates as all that is simple, pleasing and comforting.
+‘Hygge’ is a wonderful word we hear a lot of these days.
+Coming to us by way of Norway and Denmark, it, very roughly, translates as all that is simple, pleasing and comforting.
 But it’s much more than a word, it’s a feeling.

 We often depict hygge as cosy, and it's true - our adopted version focuses on coming in from the cold, where we imagine retreating indoors from a roaring snowstorm to a crackling fireside, wrapping ourselves up in piles of blankets, with toasted marshmallows, twinkly lights, cosy knits, folksy patterns, comfort food and good people.
 Heartwarming and uplifting.